 - Pricing: $175/month

-Rapid7 is an upcoming vulnerability scanning service.
-The tool provides vulnerability testing, risk management, and threat intelligence.
+Rapid7 is also a vulnerability scanning tool that provides vulnerability testing, risk management, and threat intelligence on various assets.

 Pros